 A DevOps team was assigned to setup infrastructure for our current project.
 Fortunately, I got to be a part of it.
 The project has vast scope.
 Its architecture allowed us to explore several services provided by Microsoft Azure.
-The following article will walk you through project infrastructure set up, cloud services used and why we opted for these services over other alternatives.
+The following article will walk you through project infrastructure set up, cloud services and cloud migration to azure used and why we opted for these services over other alternatives.

 A DevOps team was specifically assigned to setup an environment where developers can commit and validate their code immediately.
 This environment helped front end team to work with back end API developers.
 A mechanism was required to provide continuous deployment for all code commits on GitHub repositories.
 To achieve this, we separated our front end repository from other Dot Net API repositories, which allowed continuous code integration that front end (HTML and AngularJS) team worked upon.
 SPA consumed Web APIs with Ajax requests which were configured as part of web application configuration in a single file.